Eleanor Shelley-Rolls: Career

 On 23 June 1919, she became one of the seven co-signatures of the Memorandum of Association for the formation of the Women's Engineering Society alongside Rachel Parsons; Lady Katharine Parsons; Janetta Mary Ornsby; Margaret Rowbotham; Margaret, Lady Moir and Laura Annie Willson.
 With Margaret Partridge, Shelley-Rolls canvassed support for electrification of Britain.
 She attended the first statutory meeting of the Women's Engineering Society in 1920.

 She remained on the Women's Engineering Society Advisory Council, was part of the Women's Engineering Society's 1925 Conference of Women.
 She acted as the Women's Engineering Society's representative on the Electrical Association for Women board.

-She was a member of the Council Industrial Co-partnership, a member of the Air League and the Executive League of Empire.
-She was also President of the Women's Pioneer Housing, and a school manager.
+Shelley-Rolls was a member of the Council Industrial Co-partnership, a member of the Air League and the Executive League of Empire.

+She was a principal investor and later President of the Women's Pioneer Housing, and a school manager.

 She studied and wrote about the history of motoring and in later life took up breeding of Welsh Black Cattle.

 In 1920, she founded Atlanta Co Ltd, Loughborough, with Katharine Parsons.
 Atlanta Co Ltd only employed women, including Annette Ashberry.
 She was the main beneficiary of Baron Llangattock's £1.1 million estate.
-She died on 15 September 1961.
+She died on 15 September 1961, aged 88.